anneemorgan/anneemorgan.github.io/research.md

 Morgan, A., Roig, K., and Tuck, K. (2021). *Collections as Data: Visualizing TCDL proceedings* [Poster presentation].
 Texas Conference on Digital Libraries, Austin, TX, United States.

-### Unpublished

-Morgan, A. and Fetzner, S. (n.d.).
-Politics, law and military.
-In J. McDonald and T. Wandel (Eds.), *A cultural history of historiography in the modern age, 1920-present* [Manuscript in preparation].
-New York, NY: Bloomsbury.

-Morgan, A. (2022). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm in the U.S. South and Puerto Rico* [Unpublished manuscript].